ioBroker/dev-server/README.md

 `--jsController <version>` Define which version of js-controller to be used (default: "latest").

+`--backupFile <filename>` Provide an ioBroker backup file to restore in this dev-server.
+Use this option to populate the dev-server with data (and possibly other adapters).

 ### `dev-server run`

 Run dev-server, the adapter will not run, but you may test the Admin UI with hot-reload.